Guty Cárdenas

 Guty Cárdenas (1905–1932; full name Augusto Alejandro Cárdenas Pinelo) was a Mexican composer, singer and guitarist, noted as a representative of the cancion yucateca style of music.
 His well-known works include "Nunca", with lyrics by Ricardo López Méndez.
 He spent several years in the US, recording with Columbia Records.

 He was killed, at the age of 27, by a stray bullet during a gunfight in a Mexico City bar.

 The 1989 Aki Kaurismäki film Leningrad Cowboys Go America is dedicated to his memory.
+Kaurismaki also prominently featured his song “Dile a Tus Ojos” in his film Shadows in Paradise.